theory/justatheory/content/post/database/brent-simmons-is-not-wrong/index.md

 poses a question:

 {{% figure
-   src="database-in-depth.jpg"
-   class="right" width="300"
+  src   = "database-in-depth.jpg"
+  class = "right"
+  width = "300"
-   alt="“Database in Depth,” by C.J.
+  alt   = "“Database in Depth,” by C.J.
 Date"
 %}}

 > In Chapter 1, I said that 1NF meant that every tuple in every relation